GETTING RID OF THE IT JUNK PILE

 During these tours, it’s normal for me to see old computer hardware, or IT junk, that has been left in offices, under desks, or just piled in a corner.
 Inevitably when we get to the IT closet, I always hear the same thing, “please, excuse the mess.”
 Since they are associated with technology, IT closets tend to be overloaded with old servers, network equipment, computers, and every other component that the client isn’t sure what to do with, but is afraid to discard.

-An easy way for me to make a potential client instantly happy is to explain that we have a partner who will pick up your old hardware for free.
+Not surprisingly, an easy way for me to make a potential client instantly happy is to explain that we have a partner who will pick up your old hardware for free.

 Early in my journey toward building Clark Computer Services, I worked out of my home.
 When I needed to store old equipment, whether it belonged to me or a client, I had little choice but to use the utility room in my basement.
 It didn’t take long before I had my very own IT Junk Pile.
 And as my business grew, that pile grew!

-One day I ran across Don Tobin, who was building an electronic recycling business called Great Chesapeake, and discovered that his company provides low cost or free electronics recycling.
+One day I ran across Don Tobin, who was building an electronic recycling business called Great Chesapeake, and discovered that his company provides low-cost or free electronics recycling.
 Upon hearing that he would pick up electronic waste at no cost to me, I immediately asked when he could pick up my IT junk pile.
 Getting rid of that pile was such a relief!

 Over the years, Great Chesapeake has grown to be a wonderful partner.
 They’ve made many of CLARK’s clients happy by giving them the same convenient, responsible option for getting rid of their junk pile that they gave me.
 If you have an IT Junk Pile, and most likely you do, I encourage you to visit their website, see what services they offer and give them a call.